How to Create Captivating Instagram Videos

 Videos are becoming the top type of content shared on Instagram precisely because they offer brands an easy and appealing way to market and showcase their products.
+And Instagram Live is also gaining traction.
 But, as you know, achieving Instagram success is never as simple as merely uploading a video.

 In this guide, you'll get practical, tactical advice for planning, shooting, and lighting your Instagram videos for a better end product and more views and engagement.
 We'll also walk through examples of all the different types of Instagram video content you can try.

 With videos, as with all aspects of your Instagram marketing campaigns, you’ll want to begin with a clear goal and well-developed plan.

 It can be challenging to tell a compelling story within one minute, so taking the time to plan and stage your video is very important.
 Before beginning, ask yourself what your end goal is in sharing your video.
 Are you trying to gain new followers?
 Get more personal with the followers you already have?
 Drive traffic to your website?

 Be specific.
 The tone and feel of your video will depend on what you hope to achieve by posting it.

 Tell a story

 If you want to attract attention with your video, then make a video that tells a story.
 You don’t necessarily need to make a storyboard, but plan out your video to ensure that you use each second optimally.
 To best manage your time, divide your story into three acts, or parts—beginning, middle, and end—and know how long you want each segment to last.